Rambo: The Video Game: Reception

 Rambo: The Video Game received "generally unfavorable" reviews on all platforms according to the review aggregation website Metacritic.
 Reviews criticized the game for its outdated graphics, generic rail-shooter gameplay and copious use of quick-time events.
-Reviews also criticized the game for its frequent crashing/freezing, poor enemy A.I. and very short length (the main story can be completed in 3 1/2 hours).
+Reviews also criticized the game for its frequent crashing/freezing, poor enemy A.I. and very short length (the main story can be completed in a few hours).

 IGN said that its on-the-rails game mechanic "feels like an unmitigated waste of time for everybody involved."
 Destructoid said the game was "an unpolished, uninspired on-rails lightgun game" and that "even the act of shooting doesn't feel impactful or fun."
-GameSpot said the Xbox 360 version was a "a rail shooter that leads you through its levels by the nose, letting you instead focus on hovering your targeting reticle over the bad guys and gunning them down."
+GameSpot contended that the game's frenetic action is enjoyable if taken for what it is, rather than judged against one's expectations of what a Rambo game should be.
+They praised the directional cover system as being an innovation over most light gun shooters, and the difficulty setting, scoring system, and bonus objectives as adding longevity, though they found the graphics poor and said the use of audio clips from the films makes the volume vary wildly during cutscenes.

 Giant Bomb nominated Rambo for the Worst Game award in 2014.